ngs-lang/ngs/c/ngs.1.md

 # LANGUAGE DATA TYPES

-## Basic data types
+## Basic types

-Basic data types are implemented in C. User-defined types *can not* inherit from a basic data type.
+Basic types are implemented in C. User-defined types *can not* inherit from a basic type.

 * Null
 * Bool